Fereydun Ebrahimi: Early life

 Firidun Gani oglu Ibrahimi was born on November 21, 1918 in Astara.
-He was the eldest of five children born to Ghani Ibrahimi and Fatima Shirvani.
-His brother was named Anushiravan and his sisters were Iqlima,Iraj and Irandokht.

-Ibrahimis paternal grandfather Mirza Aghabala was a merchant of Turkmenistan origin.

-His father who had started the Astaran branch of the Justice Party in 1918, was actively involved in political activism.
-He was alongside many other political dissidents arrested by the Reza Shah after the 1925 coup.
-During his imprisonment he was tortured, and on his release exiled for life to Nahavand.
+After studying in Astara until the 9th grade, he moved to Anzali to continue his education.
+After studying in Anzali for the 10th and 11th grades, he moved to Tabriz and studied in the 12th grade at the Firdovsi School.
+After graduating from school in 1941, he entered the Faculty of Law of Tehran University.
+He graduated from the Faculty of Law of Tehran University in 1945.
+During these years, he mastered Persian, French, and Arabic.

 After studying in Astara until the 9th grade, he moved to Anzali to continue his education.
 After studying in Anzali for the 10th and 11th grades, he moved to Tabriz and studied in the 12th grade at the Firdovsi School.
 After graduating from school in 1941, he entered the Faculty of Law of Tehran University.
 He graduated from the Faculty of Law of Tehran University in 1945.